-This is a great slice recipe, the girls at Bake Club said they were going to make this a regular, and that’s saying something considering they get around 40 new recipes a term.
+We think this is a great apple slice recipe.
+The girls at Bake Club said they were going to make this a regular, and that’s saying something considering they get around 40 new recipes per term.

 - 200 g butter cold butter chopped into small cubes